Probate & Estate Disputes

 Local Practice

-Holt & Macdonald has long provided quality legal services throughout Ringwood and Melbourne's eastern suburbs — including Mitcham, Heathmont, Croydon, Blackburn, Vermont and Wantirna — continuing through Parke Lawyers.
+Holt & Macdonald has long provided quality legal services throughout Ringwood and Melbourne's eastern suburbs — including Mitcham, Heathmont, Croydon, Blackburn, Vermont and Wantirna.

 Accreditation & Standards

-Holt & Macdonald Lawyers forms part of Parke Lawyers, an accredited specialist and ISO-certified legal practice.
+Holt & Macdonald is an accredited specialist and ISO-certified legal practice.

 Law Institute of Victoria Accredited Specialist — Holt & Macdonald Lawyers Ringwood